boku-inc/boku-api-docs/boku-api-auth/README.md

 Authorization[signature] = hex(hmac_sha256(secretKey, messageToSign))
 ```

-This signature should be places in the _signature_ parameter of the Authorization header to allow verification by the remote peer.
+This signature should be placed in the _signature_ parameter of the Authorization header to allow verification by the remote peer.

 # Signature Verification